All you need to know about exam – C1 Advanced (CAE)

 - Combined with the appropriate pedagogical training, it gives the right to teach English in primary schools, middle schools and high schools in some countries

-How many candidates fail the exam? / What is the pass rate?
+How many candidates fail the CAE exam?

 The number of people who pass or fail the CAE exam varies from country to country but based on global statistics only less than 5% fail the exam completely.
 20% of the candidates get a B2 grade.